ctrueden/ctrueden.github.io/_pages/fest.md

 *   Sleeping items: sleeping bag, pillows, blankets, etc. There are a few beds, couches, lovesacs, comfy chairs, etc. for such things, but probably not enough for everyone.
 *   Chargers for whatever other electronic equipment you're bringing (e.g., mobile phones).
 *   Food is generally NOT necessary.
 See "The Grocery Run" below.
 However:
 *   Money: Bring enough money for a few dinners, your share of the grocery run, and whatever other expenses you will have.
-Generally, $150 is sufficient, assuming you are not needing to buy the game, system, TV, etc. The grocery run generally clocks in between $50-$100/person.
+The grocery run generally clocks in between $100-$200/person.
-*   Anything else you're going to need to be comfortable in one place for 5 days. iPods?
+*   Anything else you're going to need to be comfortable in one place for 5+ days. iPods?
 Small sets of weights?
 Laptops?

 ## Traditions

-1.  **Voting:** The Core Festers choose each Fest game through a democratic voting process.
-A Core Fester is anyone who has attended Fest in three out of four consecutive years (unless they later miss three out of four consecutive Fests).
+1.  **Hosting:** Game is chosen by the hosts.
+If you are interested in hosting a Fest, please raise it on Discord!
-2.  **Scheduling:** The Core Festers decide the Fest date by consensus.
-Fest typically takes place around or shortly after the December holidays; see "History" above for prior dates.
+2.  **Scheduling:** Regular Festers decide the Fest date by consensus.
+Fest has occurred at various different times of year over its history; see "History" above for prior dates.
 3.  **Setup:** You are responsible for your own game setup. _Make sure it is working on setup day_; do not wait until the morning of day one.
 It is encouraged to come early on setup day to get ready, and then hang out with others.
 With so many games and systems in one place, there is generally not a lack of ways to amuse oneself if you are there early and you're done setting up.
-4.  **Seating:** To reduce the time spent on seating during setup day, the seating arrangement is the same as the previous Fest, except: 1) players who did not attend the previous Fest take a vacant seat, or have one created by the host, as needed; and 2) voluntary position swaps are allowed.
-In the case of a change of venue, the host creates a seating chart as comparable as possible to the previous one.
+4.  **Seating:** Seating is laid out by the hosts, with spots claimed on a "greedy but compassionate" first come, first served basis,
-5.  **Cooking:** Some participants opt to cook 1-2 dishes for the group during Fest or on setup day, to improve the quality and variety of meals.
+5.  **Cooking:** Some participants opt to cook once or twice for the group during Fest or on setup day, to improve the quality and variety of meals.
 Please let us know if you are interested in cooking.
 6.  **The Dinner:** We will go to dinner on the evening of setup day.
 Locale is generally not determined in advance.
 7.  **The Grocery Run:** A subset of the participants will go on a grocery trip for food for Fest, so that we are not required to leave during Fest.
 People may make (reasonable) requests of what is to be added to the grocery lists.
-Grocery costs are split evenly among the participants; expect around $50-$100.
+Grocery costs are split evenly among the participants; plan for ~$100-$200.
 8.  **The Start:** At the designated time on day one, everyone will start the game at the same time.
 Don't worry too much about details, we've done it many times.
 Everyone is required to be present for the start; after that, people sleep/play/etc at their own (usually somewhat "hardcore") pace.
-9.  **The Pizza Bitch:** One of the staple foods of Fest is the frozen pizza.
-Whoever is "farthest" in the game is responsible for the creation of high-quality pizzas for the rest of the gamers.
+9. **Pizzas:** One of the staple foods of Fest is the frozen pizza.
+Whoever is "farthest" in the game is responsible for the creation of high-quality pizzas for the rest of the gamers, whenever they request them.
 This is not a responsibility to be taken lightly! =)

 ## Etiquette